ritikchauhan-01/ecommerce/README.md

 When the user is logged in .
 We can add items to the cart and checkout the items to our shipping address.

-when the user is not aunthenticated I have made the use of cookie so that site working similar when the user is logged in .
+when the user is not aunthenticated I have made the use of cookie so that site working similar like when the user is logged in .

-Payment option is availabel [Here I have used the paypal script].
+Payment option is also availabel [Here I have used the paypal script].

 To run this you need to create your virtual enviroment and then install the required things.
 * clone using $ git clone https://github.com/ritikchauhan-01/ecommerce.git ecommerce && cd ecommerce

-# Run
+## Run
 ---------

 * Install virtualenv